Psycoy/MixEval/README.md

 # setup done
 ```
+> Note: You may have to update the dependencies in `setup.py` if you are evaluating the up-to-date models.

 **(Step 2)** Setup the OpenAI API key for model parser.
 Create `.env` file under root dir (`MixEval/`) and add the below line to it:
 ```
 MODEL_PARSER_API=<your openai api key>